 The Fresnel Effect

-The Fresnel Effect is one of my favourite light effects.
+The Fresnel Effect is one of my favorite light effects.

 “Adding Fresnel” is one of the first things I do when I’m working on making reflective surfaces more believable.